On Finite-Index Indexed Grammars and Their Restrictions: Some Examples, Separation, and Decidability Results

 Let $w \in L(G)$.
 Then $w_0 \Rightarrow_{f_{j_1}} w_1 \Rightarrow \cdots \Rightarrow_{f_{j_l}} w_l, w_0 = S, w_l = w$.
 Let $w_i'$ be obtained from $w_i$ by placing $f_{j_{i+1}} \cdots f_{j_l}$ after each variable of $w_i$.

 We will show by induction on $i$, $0 \leq i \leq l$, that $S' \Rightarrow_{G'}^* w_i'$.
 Indeed, $S' \Rightarrow_{G'}^* Sf_{j_1} \cdots f_{j_l} = w_0'$, by using productions of type 1 followed by 2.
 Assume the inductive hypothesis is true for some $i$, $0 \leq i < l$.
 Then $S' \Rightarrow_{G'}^* w_i'$.
 Then the next index on every variable of $w_i'$ is $f_{j_{i+1}}$.
-Applying the corresponding productions used in the derivation $w_i \Rightarrow_{f_{j_{i+1}}} w_{i+1}$ in table $f_{j_{i+1}}$ on each variable of $w_i'$ one at a time from left-to-right created in step 3, $w_{i+1}'$ is obtained.
+Applying the productions corresponding to those used in the derivation $w_i \Rightarrow_{f_{j_{i+1}}} w_{i+1}$ in table $f_{j_{i+1}}$ on each variable of $w_i'$ one at a time from left-to-right created in 3.\ of the construction above, $w_{i+1}'$ is obtained.
 It is also clear that if the original derivation is of index-$k$, then the resulting derivation is of index-$2k$ (since the derivation of the indexed grammar proceeds sequentially instead of in parallel, the number of variables of the indexed grammar could potentially be more than $k$, but it is always less than the number of variables in the sentential form of the $\ETOL$ system plus the next sentential form).